aertsimon90/LeCatchu/README.md

   * **Raw ECB & Custom CBC Chaining Primitives** – `encrypt_raw`, `encrypt_chain` – full control for researchers.
   * **Built-in Shannon entropy scorer** (`entropy_score`).

+**Optimization Update Details:**

+The S-box definition process of the LeCatchu encryption engine has been optimized.
+A new parameter called **perlength** has been added, which controls the length (in bytes) of each encoded segment.
+Thanks to this, corresponding blocks are no longer limited to 3 bytes — they can now be of any desired length.
+Additionally, the **seperatorprov** parameter provides data size savings in separator encoding mode.

 -----

 ## Installation